minsubshin/matrix_NS/README.md

 ## Usage

-To execute the code, please download all the included files into a single directory.
+To execute the code, please download and unzip all the included files into a single directory.
 Then run the R script corresponding to the figure or table you wish to reproduce:

 - For Figure 5, Figure 6, and Table 2, run `matrixNS_realdata.R`.
 - For all other figures and tables, run the script whose name matches the corresponding figure or table number.